 Since 2004 the RANE research group (at Falmouth University until 2015) has been examining the relationship between the visual arts and ecological thinking, with the aim of contributing to a more sustainable future.
 Against the backdrop of accelerating environmental and economic collapse the arts are seen as a method for developing alternative models of thinking and doing.
-RANE is now part of the art.earth ecological arts hub based at Schumacher College.
+RANE is now part of the art.earth based on the Dartington Hall estate in southwest England.

 The creative methods utilised by members of the group are not restricted to any specific medium.
 Indeed it is significant that, if we are to move towards sustainability, creative thinking transcends rigid boundaries imposed by a provisional structure of disciplines.
 For this reason the activities of the RANE group are intentionally trans-disciplinary, moving not just between the arts and humanities, but also drawing from scientific and philosophical thinking.

 For further information please contact Dr Daro Montag at email@example.com.